JosefNemec/Playnite/doc/tutorials/scripts/scriptingEvents.md

 Basics
 ---------------------

-Playnites's API allows script to react to various events like when game is started or installed.
+Playnite's API allows script to react to various events like when game is started or installed.

 Available Events
 ---------------------